grype/SwiftBeacon/README.md

 ① Creates and starts a `ConsoleLogger`.
 This logger simply prints a time-stamped `debugDescription` of the emitted value to the console, similar to how a conventional system logs messages.
 In contrast to the memory logger created in ⓪ - this logger is running and will log emitted signals.
 See [Components](#Components) for a list of available loggers.

 ② The console logger is set to filter out anything that is not a `StringSignal` - this is the object that actually gets logged when we call `emit("with a string")`.
 Different types of values are represented by different signal types, falling back to `WrapperSignal` for capturing arbitrary values.
-Signals are designed to be portable - meaning, they can be represented by remote systems.
-This makes it easy to adopt existing technologies.
+Signals can be easily extended to accomodate specific types of values and are [portable](wiki/Portability).
 See [Components](#Components) for a list of available signals.
-You can easily create custom signal types for capturing specific types of values.

 ③ Control which signals are logged by what facilities by defining constraints.
-The first constraint disables logging of all types of signals, while the second - enables logging of `ErrorSignal`s but only by the `memoryLogger`.
-By default Beacon enables logging of all types of signals - equivalent of `+Signal.self` as the sole constraint.
+The first constraint disables logging of all types of signals.
+The second constraint enables logging `ErrorSignal`s to `memoryLogger` only.
+The effect is that only `ErrorSignal`s will be logged, and only by the `memoryLogger`.
+By default Beacon logs all types of signals - equivalent of `+Signal.self` as the sole constraint.
 See [Filtering](https://github.com/grype/SwiftBeacon/wiki/Filtering) for more information on constraint-based filtering.

 ④ Calling `emit()` without a value logs curent context, including the stack trace leading to the call.
 This happens by creating and emitting an instance of `ContextSignal`.
-Beacon provides specialized signals for capturing information to help in symbolication of stack traces.
+Beacon provides specialized signals for capturing information to help in [symbolication of stack traces](wiki/Symbolicating-stack-traces).

 ⑤ It is possible to perform one-shot logging - that is, starting the logger only for the duration of the passed block.
-It doesn't mean other running loggers won't handle emitted signals.
-In this example, the `memoryLogger` won't be doing any more logging outside of the given block.
+It doesn't mean other running loggers won't handle emitted signals - but that the logger won't log anything outside of the given block.

-⑥ Every form of `emit()` allows passing a list of `Beacon` objects on which to emit the resulting signal.
+⑥ Every form of `emit()` takes an optional list of `Beacon` objects on which to emit the resulting signal.
 Not specifying one implies a special shared beacon (accessible via `Beacon.shared`).
 It is also possible to pass along userInfo values, similar to how this is done with `NSNotification`s.

 ⑦ Emits an `ErrorSignal`, which captures the given error.
 Notice that this variant of `emit()` has a named argument.
 This is done for convenience as any object can be made to conform to `Error`.
 There is a difference between `emit(anError)` and `emit(error: anError)` - in the former case - a `WrapperSignal` is created, while in the latter case - an `ErrorSignal` is created.